 In many other cultures, we find there is a much higher density of patronymic and geographical last names, but the propensity of occupational German surnames tells us something different about our Deutsch ancestors themselves: they valued their work above all else.
 What a person did was as, or more, important than where they came from or who their father was.

 It is interesting to note that many of our German ancestors who arrived at Ellis Island during the late 1800s and early 1900s became the Smiths, Bakers, Millers, and Tailors we know today.
 This is due to both the American immigration officials and the immigrants themselves choosing to use the English translation of the German surnames, to ensure societal acceptance and facilitate rapid cultural assimilation.
-Name changes at Ellis Island were common, and knowing this can help you move past a roadblock.

 Learning more about the roots of our German ancestors, who they were and what they did, can help you better understand your family history from family traditions to beliefs.
 Tracing the roots of your last name is just the start.
 Learn more about your German ancestry and uncover new facts and stories shared in German American newspapers.
 Search your name and watch your German family history come to life!